SDraw/openvr_dumper/README.md

-Simple dumper of OpenVR controllers' properties.
+Simple dumper of OpenVR devices' properties.

 ### Usage
 - Be sure that SteamVR is launched and all of your VR devices are active and trackable.